Frequently Asked Questions

 How often are therapy sessions?

-Do you offer virtual/online therapy?
+Do you offer virtual or online therapy?

 Do you see couples as well as individuals?